Stroke & Vascular Disorders

 Direct fistulas present dramatically due to the large volume of blood that is being shunted.

-Although fistula occurs most commonly on the side of head trauma, it may rarely occur on the contralateral side (29).
+Although fistula occurs most commonly on the side of head trauma, it may rarely occur on the contralateral side (28).
 In a series of 98 consecutive patients presenting with direct fistulas, the most common symptom was a prominent orbital bruit (80%), followed by proptosis (72%), and chemosis (55%).
 Isolated ipsilateral abducens palsy occurred in 49%, retro-orbital pain or headaches in 24%, ophthalmoplegia in 23%, and vision loss in 17% (52).

 Intracranial hemorrhage may develop in 5% of patients with direct carotid-cavernous fistula.
-About 2% of these types of intracranial hemorrhages can present with life-threatening nosebleeds (91).
+About 2% of these types of intracranial hemorrhages can present with life-threatening nosebleeds (94).

-A rare presentation of direct fistula is brainstem venous congestion, resulting in reduced consciousness, facial numbness, dysarthria, and gait ataxia (14).
-Unilateral limb weakness was observed in a patient with contralateral basal ganglia congestion (31).
+A rare presentation of direct fistula is brainstem venous congestion, resulting in reduced consciousness, facial numbness, dysarthria, and gait ataxia (13).
+Unilateral limb weakness was observed in a patient with contralateral basal ganglia congestion (30).

-By contrast, indirect (“dural”) carotid-cavernous fistulas have a more subtle presentation due to the smaller volume of shunted blood.
-These patients are typically middle-aged or elderly women.
-Posteriorly draining indirect carotid-cavernous fistulas lack the proptosis or the orbital bruit.
-The lack of conjunctival vessel arterialization gives the indirect carotid-cavernous fistula the moniker “white-eyed shunt” (01).
-These fistulas are often asymptomatic and may present with sudden, isolated ocular motor nerve palsy and are almost always associated with ocular or orbital pain.
-The third nerve is the most involved cranial nerve and can be complete with pupil involvement, incomplete with pupil involvement, or incomplete with pupil sparing.
+Indirect carotid-cavernous fistulas, draining posteriorly into the petrosal sinuses, lack proptosis or the orbital bruit.
+The absence of conjunctival congestion gives the indirect carotid-cavernous fistula the moniker “white-eyed shunt” (01).
+These fistulas are often asymptomatic.
+Another presentation is sudden, isolated ocular motor nerve palsy almost always associated with ocular or orbital pain.
+The third nerve is the most often involved cranial nerve and can be complete with pupil involvement, incomplete with pupil involvement, or incomplete with pupil sparing.
+Cerebral angiography can distinguish it from a cerebral aneurysm or microvascular palsy.

 Direct fistulas have higher morbidity and mortality compared to indirect fistulas.
 Out of 127 patients with direct fistulas, 3.9% died, whereas no one died from indirect fistulas.
 Additionally, the rates of intracerebral or subarachnoid hemorrhage (3.1% vs. 0%), life-threatening epistaxis (3.1% vs. 0%), and increased intracranial pressure (8.7% vs. 3.6%) were much higher for direct versus indirect carotid-cavernous fistulas.
-Subarachnoid hemorrhage from a direct carotid-cavernous fistula portends a particularly grim prognosis, with all 4 of these patients dying quickly (35).
+Subarachnoid hemorrhage from a direct carotid-cavernous fistula portends a particularly grim prognosis, with all four of these patients dying quickly (34).

 History.
 A 47-year-old man was hit by a car several months before evaluation.
 Since the accident, he had developed swelling and redness in the left eye.
 The eye hurt when exposed to light.